top of page

 Supporting Faith-Based Schools in Achieving Balance

 To further support faith-based schools in achieving this balance, the Australian Association for Religious Education (AARE) provides resources and guidance on integrating religious perspectives within educational frameworks.
-By participating in interfaith initiatives and fostering open dialogues, schools can cultivate empathy, tolerance and appreciation for diverse beliefs among students.
+By participating in interfaith initiatives and fostering open dialogues, schools can cultivate empathy, tolerance, and appreciation for diverse beliefs among students.

 Creating an environment where students feel comfortable expressing doubts and exploring their beliefs critically is essential.
 This approach ensures that faith becomes both intellectually robust and spiritually meaningful.